qfwc258/circuidipity/content/2014-04-08-grml-debootstrap.rst

     # permanently change value... modify 'vm.swappiness' value in /etc/sysctl.conf...
     vm.swappiness=1

+Configure the system environment for your local language and timezone using ``dpkg-reconfigure locales`` and ``dpkg-reconfigure tzdata``

 Step 6 - Reboot
 ===============

-With everything configured to satisfaction ... exit the chroot, unmount partitions, and reboot into the new Debian system ...
+Exit the chroot, unmount partitions, and reboot into Debian...

 .. code-block:: bash